TheRoundWon/Twitch_App/README.md

 The repository is called "Twitch_App" but covers projects that interact with both YouTube and Twitch.

+## Requirements

+The following script utilizes [FFMPEG](https://ffmpeg.org) and requires that it be installed <h2> First </h2> before installing the requirements of this repository.
+FFMPEG now handles video editting as it's far more performant than movie.py in terms of speed and quality.

 ## Structure of Repository
 <i>I run  the following scripts daily using crontab -e</i>